 In your letter of intent, please describe what makes you interested in our program in particular.
 At least one of your two letters of recommendation should speak directly to your emergency medicine clinical skills, while the other letter should speak to your research, teaching, and/or service experience.
 This fellowship program has a strong research focus and thus preference will be given to fellows interested in research and submitting a UJMT Fogarty fellowship application for a field-based experience in year 2.

 Jul 01, 2022 at 12:00PM

 Application Deadline : Sep 09, 2022

 Only completed applications received before the deadline will be reviewed.

-Applicants selected for an interview will be notified by September 18th, we will offer interview at ACEP, in Baltimore and Virtually.
+Applicants selected for an interview will be notified by September 12th, we will offer interviews virtually.